Project-READ-Literacy-Network/prln-website/content/programs-and-services/programs-for-families/tips-and-ideas/back-to-school/learn-to-read.md

 </summary>

-If you live in Kitchener/Waterloo or Cambridge, please call Project READ Literacy Network to book an appointment with our literacy specialist who will help you find a program that is right for you.
+If you live in Kitchener, Waterloo, Cambridge, or Guelph-Wellington Regions, please contact Project READ Literacy Network to book an appointment with our literacy specialist or to get a referral to a program that is right for you.
-**(519) 570-3054**

-If you live in Guelph or Wellington County, please contact the Wellington Centre for Continuing Education to help you find a program that is right for you.
-www.ugdsb.on.ca/continuing_education
-**(519) 836-7280**
+**(519) 570-3054 or info@projectread.ca**

-You can also contact Action Read to find a tutor or a program for you.
-www.actionread.com

 </details>